History of Vietnam: Unified Vietnam period (1802–1862)

+After defeating the Tây Sơn, Gia Long unified Vietnam under the Nguyễn dynasty in 1802.
+The early Nguyễn emperors had engaged in many of the constructive activities of its predecessors, building roads, digging canals, issuing a legal code, holding examinations, sponsoring care facilities for the sick, compiling maps and history books, and exerting influence over Cambodia and Laos.

-After Nguyễn Ánh established the Nguyễn dynasty in 1802, he tolerated Catholicism and employed some Europeans in his court as advisors.
+Gia Long tolerated Catholicism and employed some Europeans in his court as advisors.
 His successors were more conservative Confucians and resisted Westernization.
-The next Nguyễn emperors, Minh Mạng, Thiệu Trị, and Tự Đức brutally suppressed Catholicism and pursued a 'closed door' policy, perceiving the Westerners as a threat, following events such as the Lê Văn Khôi revolt when a French missionary, Fr.
-Joseph Marchand, was accused of encouraging local Catholics to revolt in an attempt to install a Catholic emperor.
+Minh Mạng began centralizing his authority according to neo-Confucian principles and sought to neutralize Catholic influence.
+Minh Mạng, as well as the succeeding Nguyễn emperors Thiệu Trị and Tự Đức, brutally suppressed Catholicism and pursued a 'closed-door' policy, perceiving the Westerners as a threat, following events such as the Lê Văn Khôi revolt when a French missionary, Joseph Marchand, was accused of encouraging local Catholics to revolt in an attempt to install a Catholic emperor.
 Catholics, both Vietnamese and foreign-born, were persecuted in retaliation.
+There were frequent uprisings against the Nguyễns, with hundreds of such events being recorded in the annals.
 Trade with the West slowed during this period.
-There were frequent uprisings against the Nguyễns, with hundreds of such events being recorded in the annals.
-These acts were soon being used as excuses for France to invade Vietnam.
-The early Nguyễn dynasty had engaged in many of the constructive activities of its predecessors, building roads, digging canals, issuing a legal code, holding examinations, sponsoring care facilities for the sick, compiling maps and history books, and exerting influence over Cambodia and Laos.
+The persecution of Catholics and the imposition of trade embargoes were soon used as excuses for France to invade Vietnam.